 There are a number of alternative ways in which work in relation to litigation/disputes can be funded.
 This note is intended as a brief summary of some of the options.
-Unfortunately, not all options are likely to be available on every case.
+Unfortunately, not all options are likely to be available on every case and independent advice might be required for some options.
 Please contact us to discuss further if you are interested: